aarac/DeepBehavior/README.md

 ### Openpose

 If you plan on performing 3D kinematic analysis on human movements, then Openpose is the model to use.
+The post-processing code is for developed for upper extremity movements.

 ## Prerequisites and Installing